Lab folk

 Prospective lab members:

 I currently accept graduate students through two graduate groups at UC Merced: Cognitive & Information Sciences and Quantitative & Systems Biology.
 In general, I look for curious folks with strong quantitative skills who have broad interests in human (or even non-human) behavior in social and evolutionary contexts.
 Interests in modeling and cultural evolution are particularly desirable.
 The best way to get a feel for the kind of work I do is to have a look at my papers.
 The best way to get a feel for what I’d be like as an advisor or collaborator is to talk to me, my students, or my colleagues.
 Drop me a line with any questions.
+I am not accepting new students for Fall 2025.

 Current lab members: